FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Data Generation Process

+\item \textbf{Suggestion Generation, Role-playing} We collect multi-level instructions that fit within the paradigm of situation constraints from Open-ended Question Answering datasets and online platforms.
+Examples include asking the model to give suggestions under specific circumstances, asking the model to act as a terminal and output based on the given information, etc.

-The data of scenario constraints is constructed from four tasks as follows: \begin{itemize} \item \textbf{Math Word Problems} The initial instructions are collected from GSM8K~\cite{cobbe2021training} and AGIEval~\cite{zhong2023agieval}.
-We prompt GPT-4 to add constraints progressively by enhancing the scenario descriptions, ensuring that the core question remains unaltered.
+\item \textbf{Math Word Problems} The initial instructions are collected from GSM8K~\cite{cobbe2021training} and AGIEval~\cite{zhong2023agieval}.
+We then manually add constraints progressively by enhancing the situation descriptions, ensuring that the core question remains unaltered.
+We use accuracy as the evaluation metric.

 \item \textbf{Time/Spatial Reasoning} We generate data by refining samples from BIG-Bench Hard~\cite{suzgun2022challenging}.
-For Time Reasoning, we increase the constraint level by incorporating additional temporal concepts, such as weeks, months, and years.
+For Time Reasoning, we increase the difficulty level by incorporating additional temporal concepts, such as weeks, months, and years.
 In the realm of Spatial Reasoning, we opt for a logical deduction task that necessitates deducing the order of a sequence of objects.
 Here, the number of constraints escalates by augmenting the task with detailed location descriptions for a new object.
+We use accuracy as the evaluation metric.

-\item \textbf{Code Generation} We sourced initial instructions from HumanEval~\cite{chen2021codex} and enhanced the constraint level by adding complexity to the function descriptions within the instructions.
+\item \textbf{Code Generation} We sourced initial instructions from HumanEval~\cite{chen2021codex} and enhanced the difficulty level by adding complexity to the function descriptions within the instructions.
+We use pass@1~\cite{kulal2019spoc} as the evaluation metric.

-\item \textbf{Suggestion Generation, Role-playing} We collect multi-level instructions that fit within the paradigm of scenario constraints from Open-ended Question Answering datasets and online platforms.
-Examples include asking the LLM to give suggestions under specific circumstances, asking the LLM to act as a terminal and output based on the given information, etc. \end{itemize}